What Is Penn Center for the Female Athlete?

 Who Provides Treatment at Penn Center for the Female Athlete?

-The Penn Center for the Female Athlete is led by two female physiatrists, co-directors Ellen K. Casey, MD, and Kate E. Temme, MD, who were both driven to hone their clinical expertise in the field of sports medicine for women through their own personal journeys as athletes.
-Drs.
-Casey and Temme are at the forefront of female-specific sports medicine care, through research on the Female Athlete Triad and participating in other studies related to the musculoskeletal health of women through their respective careers.
+The Penn Center for the Female Athlete is led by Kate E. Temme, MD, who was driven to hone her clinical expertise in the field of sports medicine for women through her own personal journey as an athlete.
+Dr. Temme is at the forefront of female-specific sports medicine care, through research on the Female Athlete Triad and participating in other studies related to the musculoskeletal health of women through her career.

 All of the Penn Center for the Female Athlete clinicians are specialized and passionate about keeping women active across their lifespan, sharing a common goal of helping patients so they can continue doing the physical activities they love.